 The different styles of verbatim transcription can be taxing on any manual transcriber - taking note of every time someone uses an “um” and a “mhmm” isn’t the best use of anyone’s time.
 Thankfully, Trint transcribes in intelligent verbatim, which is the best option for most businesses.
 Clean verbatim cuts out all the unnecessary content while still providing the central meaning.

 When it comes to transcription, the answer is clear in any type of verbatim transcription: Trint.
-Your first 30 minutes are on us:
+Start your free trial today: